What’s the matter with boiled eggs? It looks like one egg should be as good as another, right? So what makes them different?

 You put a pot of water on to boil.
-When once it does, you add some ordinary chicken eggs to make deviled eggs, chicken salad, or just separate pieces of the “hen fruit” to munch on with a free sprinkling of sea salt.
+When it finally reaches a boil, you add some ordinary chicken eggs to make egg custard, deviled eggs, chicken salad, or just individual “hen fruits” to munch on with a free sprinkling of sea salt and a little cracked pepper.
+But…

 You experience a problem, however, when you go to peel them.
 Why don’t your boiled eggs peel right?
 In fact, sometimes they do, and sometimes they don’t.
 Why not every time?